brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Could be nice for experienced DevOps teams
 - Less dependent on the Platform team
 - Huge cost in on-boarding for inexperienced teams though
-- Basically what AWS does and it's not exactly a Platform
+- Basically what AWS does and it's not exactly a Delivery Platform
 :::

 ---